 Who knew that topping chicken with hummus would result in a crispy coating and moist, tender meat?
 When you want to feel fancy with minimal prep time, make this.

-Top your chicken with store-bought or homemade hummus (psst: I love this recipe!) and then bake it atop a bed of fresh vegetables.
-The result is a one-dish meal that’ll have you drooling; and the leftovers are great, too!
+Top your chicken with store-bought or homemade hummus (psst: I love this recipe!), and then bake it atop a bed of fresh vegetables.
+The result is a one-dish meal that’ll have you drooling, and the leftovers are great, too!

 Looking for a new way to prepare ever-popular kale?
 This is a great option to get your dose of vitamins.
-The leafy greens gets tender without turning soggy, while pine nuts and raisins add crunch and sweetness.
+The leafy greens get tender without turning soggy, while pine nuts and raisins add crunch and sweetness.

 This makes a wonderfully light dinner, but to give it even more substance, consider adding chicken, grass-fed beef or turkey.

 Enjoy the tropical flavors of mango and coconut while getting all the benefits of quinoa in this easy-to-make salad.
-Along with almonds, mangos, onions, peppers and coconut flakes, this post-workout meal packs a nutritional punch.
-But skip the edamame — black beans make a fiber-rich substitution.
+Along with almonds, mangos, onions, peppers and coconut flakes, this post-workout meal packs a nutritional punch, but skip the edamame — black beans make a fiber-rich substitution.